BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 terrain.useCustomVertexFunction = true;
 ```

-This will be called on next terrain updates, not necesseraly each frame.
+This will be called on next terrain updates, not necessarily each frame.

 ```javascript
 // passed parameters: